Counting Data Processing

 rule

-Additions and subtractions can apply to the registers of the defined electric, thermal, and water meters above.
+Additions and subtractions can apply to the registers of the defined electricity, thermal, and water meters above.

 Photovoltaic Meter (PV) on a Consumer Meter

-When the PV is connected to a consumer meter (for example, in common areas) of type Consumption Meter, a second Common Meter with the same primary address of type Production Meter is created.
+When the PV is connected to a consumer meter (for instance in shared areas) of type Consumption Meter, we create a second meter, Shared, with the same primary address of type Production Meter.

 The gateway will read the same meter twice.
-This meter is referred to as "Common Surplus."
+This meter is called "Shared Surplus."

-Then, the following rules are applied using the hexadecimal IDs of the meters represented here as C, P, and S.
+Then, we apply the rules below with the hexadecimal IDs of the meters represented here as C, P, and S.

 ID: C